MovingUngulate/Part/README.md

 https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/

+Will not email on Unix like systems.
+Need to set email='no' and email another way. as of V0.4

 ## General Thoughts

 There are a number of ways to use Part.
 Are you trying to use code to replace Vaginal Implant Transmitters (VITs)?
 Are you trying to look back at past movement datasets to determine if you can identify parturition.
 Do you have a new species which we could add to the growing list of base species models?